 With a host of options such as in-villa dining, sand bank private picnics and amazing restaurants on-property, resorts are really raising the bar.
 Options like wine cellars, Japanese sake tastings and even an under water restaurant (Ithaa at Conrad Maldives and Hurawalhi Island Resort) are available for families to privatize.
 As an added bonus, many of the resorts are becoming more sustainable and they have their own organic gardens on property.

 June to October is considered the monsoon season, where you are most likely to get some rain, but the weather is still warm and the rain generally doesn’t stick around for too long.
 February to April is going to be the hottest while November to March is the dry season.
-Of course, these patterns aren’t guaranteed, but it give you an idea of what to expect.
+Of course, these patterns aren’t guaranteed, but it gives you an idea of what to expect.

 Processed with VSCO with k2 preset

 Just in case you do need to be connected to the outside world, WiFi is reliable throughout all resorts.
-So if you can’t drag your teen away from their social media life, they will still feel very much connected and will get to post those amazing images in real time!
-With that said, considering all of our busy lives, traveling as a family is not only a rewarding experience, but also a luxury to spend uninterrupted time together away from distractions.
+So if you can’t drag your teen away from their social media life, they will still feel very much connected and will get to post those amazing images in real-time!
+With that said, considering all of our busy lives, traveling as a family is not only a rewarding experience but also a luxury to spend uninterrupted time together away from distractions.
 The Maldives is is a no-stress destination…when do you want to go?